-Habit, Not Hack: Asking Questions
+Habit, Not Hack: Asking Questions (Trainee)

-And some, like Maria, rehearse a question in her head for 15 minutes and still say nothing.
+Some grad students take notes during seminars.
+Some stare at the slides and nod politely.
+And some — like Maria — rehearse a question in their head for fifteen minutes and still say nothing.

 The Story: "I had a question… but I didn't ask."

+She had a question.
 She also wondered: Could I ask for their plasmid or protocol?

 But instead of speaking up, she hesitated.
-She worried she wasn’t “senior” enough to make that kind of request.
+She worried she wasn't senior enough to make that kind of request.
 That her email would seem presumptuous.
-That she hadn’t earned the right to ask.
+That she hadn't earned the right to ask.

-So she didn’t.
+So she said nothing.

 That moment sparked a shift.